JustinLaoshi/j-watchlist/README.md

 # J-Watchlist

 Basic stock watchlist using tastytrade's and polygon.io's APIs.
 I implemented both bonuses of streaming market data and an additional symbol chart view.
+For the chart I used plotly.js.

 ## Guide
 First, make sure you have a tastytrade sandbox user and account.

+You can use the live deployed app here: https://j-watchlist.vercel.app/login

-To run, clone this repo and run:
+Otherwise to run locally, clone this repo and run:
 ```
 npm i
 npm run dev -- --open